Who you love

 This work is for you if: sex feels dirty, shameful, or like something you need to earn the right to enjoy — even in loving, consensual relationships.
 You might find yourself unable to stay present during intimacy, shutting down emotionally, or carrying a persistent background sense that your desire is wrong.

 This work traces those messages carefully: where they came from, what they were built to protect, and what they cost you now.
 Using sex-positive, trauma-informed approaches, we work toward a relationship to your body and your desire that is genuinely yours — not inherited from a tradition that required your self-erasure to grant belonging.
-Pleasure is not something you have to be absolved of.
+Pleasure is not something you have to be ashamed of.
 It belongs to you.

 The Voice That Says You're Broken